The Valleys of the Cévennes

 The majesty of chestnut trees

-In the Cevennes, the chestnut tree, also known as “the breadfruit tree”, is king.
-For centuries, chestnuts have been the staple of the local diet, preserving the population from famine.
-Chestnuts are still cultivated today by our producers.
+In the Cévennes, the chestnut tree, also known as “the breadfruit tree”, is king.
+For centuries, chestnuts have been the staple of the local diet, helping protect the population from famine.
+Today, chestnuts continue to be cultivated by our producers.
 To learn more about chestnut production, you can visit local chestnut farms in the summer or explore chestnut groves by following the Espinas interpretative trail.

 © Thierry Vezon / O. Prohin – PnC